-Join Matt Bailey for an in-depth discussion in this video Terminology: Referrals, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Terminology: Referrals, part of Learning Web Analytics.

 In our continuing look at analytics terminology, a word that describes really …an action is referrals.
 Referrals are simply, where do people …come from?
 So when we talk about a referral, what we …are doing is making the equivalent of an offline action and interpreting it online. …You see, offline we ask for referrals when we look for directions, when we ask …other people for their recommendations.
 And also when we look for testimonials to …find what does someone think about a certain product, a service, or a doctor.…